-5. Strategic Plan Summary
+4. Strategic Plan Summary

-Write a two-page summary of your organization's strategic plan as context for linking your project to your institutional goals and objectives.
+Write a summary of your organization's strategic plan as context for linking your project to your institutional goals and objectives.
 Please do not submit a copy of your organization's entire strategic plan.
+We recommend limiting the Strategic Plan Summary to two pages.
 Indicate when and by whom the plan was approved.
 Save this document as a PDF.